gene9/make-you-a-database/README.md

 * Talk about relationship between variable ordering, selectivity, skew etc
 * Describe relation to [Tetris algorithm](http://arxiv.org/abs/1404.0703)
 * More features
+* Figure out how to organise optional/branching material
+* Figure out how to version example code for various branches

 # Make you a database